philippe-guerit/claude-desktop-memory-bank/doc/mcp-design.md

 After the initial implementation, we could consider these enhancements:

-1. **Advanced Context Selection**: Implement more sophisticated algorithms to select the most relevant context
+1. **Advanced Context Selection**: Implement more sophisticated algorithms to autonomously select the most relevant context
+2. **Intelligent Context Summary**: Automatically generate summaries of past discussions when needed
-2. **Embedding-Based Search**: Use embeddings to improve context searching
+3. **Embedding-Based Search**: Use embeddings to improve context searching without requiring explicit queries
-3. **Context Versioning**: Track changes to context over time
+4. **Context Versioning**: Silently track changes to context over time
-4. **Git Integration**: Store memory bank changes as Git commits
+5. **Git Integration**: Automatically store memory bank changes as Git commits
-5. **Collaborative Memory Banks**: Support for shared memory banks in team environments
+6. **Collaborative Memory Banks**: Seamless support for shared memory banks in team environments
+7. **Context Importance Scoring**: Automatically determine which information is most important to persist
-6. **Remote Hosting**: Support for remote hosting when MCP supports it
+8. **Remote Hosting**: Support for transparent remote hosting when MCP supports it

 ## Conclusion

-The Claude Desktop Memory Bank MCP server provides a standardized way for Claude to maintain context across sessions using the Model Context Protocol.
-The multi-memory bank approach (global, project, and repository) offers flexibility and better context management for different conversation scenarios.
+The Claude Desktop Memory Bank MCP server provides an autonomous memory system that enables Claude to maintain context across sessions using the Model Context Protocol.
+The system operates in the background with minimal user interaction, creating a seamless experience where context persists naturally across conversations.

+This autonomous approach significantly reduces the cognitive load on users by eliminating the need to explicitly manage Claude's memory, allowing for more natural and productive interactions.